ACE Program - Earn College Credit in High School

 Graceland University offers courses that are completed in three formats:

 - Courses taught by one of your faculty members at your school, with courses and instructors to be approved by Graceland.
 In order for Graceland to offer credit for courses taught on location, the courses must also be taught at Graceland.
 The School District will submit the course syllabus and the instructor’s credentials to the Director of the ACE program (firstname.lastname@example.org).
 The ACE Program Director will request that the appropriate Graceland Department examine the syllabus and instructor’s credentials for approval.

 - Courses on location at Graceland University for schools in close proximity to the Lamoni GU Campus

 Funding for this program comes from local school districts paying no more than $250 per student/course for an online course or, if one of your faculty members teaches a course on location, the cost is $90 per student/course.
 The local school district pays for the instructor's time, textbooks and other fees.

-Courses can be completed by students in their own homes, if the online format is chosen, or in the school library or computer lab.
+High school students have the opportunity to earn college credit in their own homes, if the online format is chosen, or in the school library or computer lab.
 Because there is no specific time that these classes meet, busy students are allowed the flexibility to complete college level work within the framework of their unique schedules.

 Courses in the discipline of mathematics, science, social sciences, humanities and courses in career option programs are eligible for students to enroll in under the PSEO Act.